 The Department of Sport and Exercise Sciences (SES) offers professional preparation for students seeking career opportunities in human performance, leisure, and sport-related areas.
-Five (5) undergraduate programs leading to the Bachelor of Science degree are offered: Exercise Science, Leisure and Recreation Management, Physical Education, Sport Management, and Athletic Training.
+Five (5) undergraduate programs leading to the Bachelor of Science degree are offered: Athletic Training, Exercise Science, Leisure and Recreation Management, Physical Education, and Sport Management.
 In addition, a five-year seamless program (ten or eleven semesters) leading to both the Bachelor of Science and Master of Science degrees is offered in Athletic Training, Exercise Science, and Sport Management.
 Optional specializations in Diving Industry Management and Golf Industry Management are available within the Sport Management undergraduate major.
-In addition, courses leading to three distinct minors, one in Diving Education, one in Exercise Science, and one in Sport Management, as well as a teaching endorsement in Coaching, are offered within the department.
+In addition, courses leading to four distinct minors, one in Diving Education, one in Exercise Science, one in Leisure and Recreation Management, and one in Sport Management, as well as a teaching endorsement in

+Coaching, are offered within the department.
 Pre-Medical and Pre-Physical Therapy coursework options can also be supplemented within the Exercise Science and Athletic Training curricula.
 Actual course requirements and descriptions for each of these majors, minors and special programs are listed under the Department of Sport and Exercise Sciences.